This article was scientifically reviewed by Jessica Bucher

 How Long Does it Take To Get Results From a DNA Test for Weight Loss?

 The results typically take a few weeks to process, but you can reasonably expect to hear back within 4 to 6 weeks from the time your sample is received.
 Some companies offer the weight loss test as an add-on to your ancestry package and therefore, can offer results in as little as 48 hours after you order.

 This is only for those who have an active DNA sample on file already.
 No further samples are required in this instance.

 What Information Is Included in Your DNA Test Report?

-You’ll get a glimpse into food sensitivities, such as whether you’re glucose or lactose intolerant, as well as any deficiencies that you’re prone to.
-In addition, if your test contains a fitness component, you’ll get insight as to which types of exercise your body responds to better, as well as tips to implement those exercises in your workout routine.
+You’ll get a glimpse into possible food sensitivities, such as whether you’re potentially glucose or lactose intolerant, as well as any deficiencies that you may be prone to.
+In addition, if your test contains a fitness component, you’ll get insight as to which types of exercise your body may respond to better, as well as tips to implement those exercises in your workout routine.